 - Crostini: Look…crostini are totally and completely glorious.
 But you gotta make them right.
 They have to be crispy and crusty so that they stand up in the broth without instantly getting soggy in the broth.
 I got you covered on this one 🙂 Check out my actual post to make these gorgeous crostini!

 - The Cheese: Look let’s be honest…we all pick up that glorious cheese that has melted all over our soup crocks.
 It’s not just me right???
-So the type of cheese that is classic in a French Onion soup is Gruyere, which is a particularly smelly Swiss cheese but it tastes fantastic.
+So the type of cheese that is classic in a onion soup is Gruyere, which is a particularly smelly Swiss cheese but it tastes fantastic.
 You can substitute with a classic Swiss cheese as well, just make sure there is plenty of it because you want it to melt all over 🙂

 - The Stock: So I really do love homemade beef stock…BUT no one has time for that do they?!
 So go ahead and use a good quality stock or even better, bone broth!
 They have more flavor and less gross fake ingredients.
 Most importantly, look at the label.
 The ingredients should be easy to pronounce and should be recognizable!